 Low income levels and inequalities continue to drawback the economic development of the CBC area.
-Eurostat data[1] show that the cross--border territory falls within the groups of regions with the second highest rate of poverty risk and social exclusion.
-Nearly one quarter of the total population (Bulgaria - 32,8%, North Macedonia- 39,9%) and at least half of the unemployed (Bulgaria - 58,7%, North Macedonia- 41,7%) were viewed as being at risk of poverty in 2019.
-In two BG border districts poverty was reduced in 2020 compared to 2016: Blagoevgrad (-2.1 %); and Kyustendil (-1.2 %).
+Eurostat data2 show that the cross--border territory falls within the groups of regions with the second highest rate of poverty risk and social exclusion.
+Nearly one quarter of the total population (Bulgaria - 32,8%, North Macedonia- 39,9%) and at least half of the unemployed (Bulgaria - 58,7%, North Macedonia - 41,7%) were viewed as being at risk of poverty in 2019.
+Bulgaria holds the third highest rate (24%) of retired persons in the EU-27 at risk of poverty in 2019, while reciprocal data for North Macedonia place the country in a better position (4%).
 In terms of income inequalities, latest data (EU-SILC) places Bulgaria on top of all Member states with the biggest income gap between the poorest and the richest (8 times bigger gap than the EU average of 5,2 times).
 The main factor increasing the risk of poverty is the lack of job prospects.